teamdatatonic/highbury-school-volunteering-project/README.md

 Control + Shift + V

 Or by hitting the button on the program with arrows circling an eye.

 Note: Maybe add image?

+Note: Write about where to change the code, ie only change the code inside the functions, dont mess with the function names or returns.

 Finally, make sure not to hit 'Save World' as this will overwrite the world that you are using.
 To make sure this doesnt happen, make a copy of the folder and store it somewhere else and then you can replace it if you change anything accidently.